colevandersWands/todo-list-mvclh-project/README.md

 Dev plan:

+(there is no L in this app, it's all about state and not logic)

 |    | handler | controller | model | view |
 | --- | --- | --- | --- | --- |
 | 1 | _add\_todo_; read from the UI & call the controller | _add\_todo_; add new todo to the model | _create_; save the new todo | |